-NCERT Book Solutions For Class 9 Economics Chapter 3
+NCERT Book Solutions for Class 9 Economics Chapter 3 – CBSE Free PDF Download

-NCERT Solutions for Class 9 Social Studies (Economics) Chapter 3 – Poverty as a Challenge
+NCERT Solutions for Class 9 Social Science (Economics) Chapter 3 – Poverty as a Challenge

-A person is considered poor if his or her income or consumption level falls below a given “minimum level” necessary to fulfill the basic needs.
+A person is considered poor if their income or consumption level falls below a given “minimum level” necessary to fulfil basic needs.
 This minimum level is called the poverty line.
-In India, the poverty line is estimated by multiplying the prices of physical quantities like food, clothing, footwear, fuel, light, education, etc. in rupees.
+In India, the poverty line is estimated by multiplying the prices of physical quantities like food, clothing, footwear, fuel, light, education, etc., in rupees.
 The numbers involved in determining the poverty line vary for different years.
-Also, the poverty line for rural areas is different from that of the urban areas because the work, lifestyle and expenses are different for rural and urban areas.
+Also, the poverty line for rural areas is different from that of urban areas because the work, lifestyle and expenses are different for rural and urban areas.

-2. Do you think that present methodology of poverty estimation is appropriate?
+2. Do you think that the present methodology of poverty estimation is appropriate?

 No, the present-day methodology of poverty estimation does not seem to be completely appropriate.
-This is because the only factor is taken into consideration is the economic status and moreover, it considers a minimum subsistence of living instead of a reasonable status of living.
-Poverty, today is a larger concept than only the economic status of the people.
+This is because the only factor taken into consideration is economic status, and moreover, it considers a minimum subsistence of living instead of a reasonable status of living.
+Poverty today is a larger concept than only the economic status of the people.
 With advancements and development, the definition of poverty has also changed.
-People may have been able to feed themselves and their family but education, shelter, health, job security and dignity al are still at a threat.
+People might be able to feed themselves and their families, but education, shelter, health, job security and dignity remain far from their reach.
 To overcome poverty entirely, all the above-mentioned factors also need to be kept in consideration.
 To completely remove poverty from the country, the methodology to estimate poverty should also be changed.

 - The low level of economic development under British colonial rule.
 The policies of the colonial government ruined traditional handicrafts and discouraged the development of industries like textiles.